-0 · /

 Category Description

-Variable label Inflows aged 40-44

-Variable name ein_40_44

-Data type Numerical

-Origin ВеН

-Detailed description This variable contains the number of worker inflows aged between 40 and

-44 in the respective year.

-Detailed information on the definition of inflows can be found in Section

-5.2.2.1.

-Sensitive variable No

-Notes This variable is a component of the BHP extension file "worker flows",

-which is only made available to users on application.

-· /

-Category Description

 Variable label Inflows aged 45-49

 Variable name ein_45_49

 Data type Numerical

 Origin ВеН

-Detailed description This variable contains the number of worker inflows aged between 45 and

-49 in the respective year.
+Detailed description This variable contains the number of worker inflows aged between 45 and 49 in the respective year.

-Detailed information on the definition of inflows can be found in Section
+Detailed information on the definition of inflows can be found in Inflows

-5.2.2.1.
+(ein_ges).

-Sensitive variable No

-Notes This variable is a component of the BHP extension file "worker flows",

-which is only made available to users on application.
+Category Description Sensitive variable No Notes This variable is a component of the BHP extension file "worker flows", which is only made available to users on application.

 Category Description

 Variable label Inflows aged 50-54

 Variable name ein_50_54

 Data type Numerical

 Origin ВеН

 Detailed description This variable contains the number of worker inflows aged between 50 and

 54 in the respective year.

-Detailed information on the definition of inflows can be found in Section
+Detailed information on the definition of inflows can be found in Inflows

-5.2.2.1.
+(ein_ges).

 Sensitive variable No

 Notes This variable is a component of the BHP extension file "worker flows",

 which is only made available to users on application.

 Category Description

 Variable label Inflows aged 55-59

 Variable name ein_55_59

 Data type Numerical

-Category Description

 Origin ВеН

 Detailed description This variable contains the number of worker inflows aged between 55 and

 59 in the respective year.

 Detailed information on the definition of inflows can be found in Section

 5.2.2.1.

 Sensitive variable No

 Notes This variable is a component of the BHP extension file "worker flows",

 which is only made available to users on application.

-J.Z.T.IOIIIIIOWS aged o - · · · · · · · · · · · · · · · · · · ·

 Category Description

 Variable label Inflows aged 60-64

 Variable name ein_60_64

 Data type Numerical

 Origin ВеН

 Detailed description This variable contains the number of worker inflows aged between 60 and

 64 in the respective year.

-Detailed information on the definition of inflows can be found in Section
+Detailed information on the definition of inflows can be found in Inflows

-5.2.2.1.
+(ein_ges).

 Sensitive variable No

 Notes This variable is a component of the BHP extension file "worker flows",

 which is only made available to users on application.